 Missing One Tooth

 A custom-made crown is fitted onto a dental implant that is inserted into the jawbone.
 The nearby teeth won’t need to be adjusted at all, and the crown itself will be specially shaped and shaded to blend with the entire smile.

 A small number of implant roots can be used to provide support for a partial denture or bridge, enabling a patient to replace multiple teeth efficiently while also enjoying extreme stability.

 Even complete tooth loss can be reversed with dental implants.
-All it takes is just 4-6 roots placed along the jaw to hold a full denture firmly in place.
-We can upgrade a patient’s current denture to fit over implants so it’s more secure, or we can provide a completely new prosthetic as well.
+All it takes is just four to six posts placed along the jaw to hold a full denture firmly in place.
+We can upgrade a patient’s current denture to fit over implants so that it is more secure, or we can provide a completely new prosthetic as well.

-This procedure allows a patient to restore an entire row of teeth in a single appointment.
+All-on-4 allows a patient to restore an entire row of teeth in a single appointment.
 Four implant roots are positioned within the jawbone and then immediately topped with a full denture.
+Two of these implants are placed at strategic angles, so even patients who have experienced jawbone loss may be eligible without a bone graft.
 It’s no understatement to say that this can completely transform a patient’s life, allowing them to eat certain foods again and actually feel confident about their smile.